 Do I owe taxes on Polymarket offshore gains?

 Yes.
-Under IRC Section 61, all worldwide income is taxable regardless of where it is earned.
-Accessing a restricted platform may violate terms of service, but the tax obligation exists regardless.
+Under IRC Section 61, U.S. taxpayers generally report worldwide income regardless of where it is earned or whether a platform issues a U.S. tax form.
 USDC on-ramps and off-ramps may also create separate taxable events if you convert other crypto to USDC.
-FBAR and FATCA reporting may apply if your Polymarket holdings exceed reporting thresholds.
+FBAR and FATCA reporting require a separate facts-and-threshold analysis for any non-U.S. platform or account exposure.

 How does NJ tax prediction market gains?